himanshuverma544/JWT-Mechanism/README.md

 ---

+### What is HTTP-Cookie?

+An HTTP cookie is a small piece of data stored by the browser and automatically sent to the server with every request to the same domain.
+It is created by the server using the Set-Cookie HTTP header.

+When a cookie has the HttpOnly flag:
+- JavaScript cannot access it
+- Protects against XSS token theft

+Without HttpOnly, it becomes a normal client-accessible cookie.

 ### Conclusion

 Storing JWT in `localStorage` or `cookie` is vulnerable to client-side attacks.
 Using HTTP-only cookies prevents JavaScript from accessing the token, significantly improving security.